-One of the biggest fiction concepts I champion, in first and third person, is character interiority (thoughts, feelings, reactions) as a way of getting to know character.
+One of the biggest fiction concepts I champion is interiority in literature (thoughts, feelings, reactions) as a way of getting to know character.
 (You can view all the posts I’ve written with an “interiority” tag here.)
 Now that you’re learning what it is, how do you foster it in your own fiction writing?

 Access to Emotions Is Crucial to Making a Reader Care

 Some writers struggle with the idea of accessing a character’s emotions.
 When to do it, how much, whether or not it falls under the dreaded “telling” category, etc. But I maintain that access to your character’s thoughts, if done well, and at the right time, is one of the most important elements of getting a protagonist down on the page in a relatable and nuanced way.
 The thing is, you don’t have to revamp your whole novel.

 Picking small moments where interiority can shine is key.

 Developing Character Interiority in Literature Isn’t Intuitive for Everyone